-Additional research is needed to inform the generalizability of tocilizumab with different interleukin-6 receptor inhibitors for patients with COVID-19 (Table s2).
-At the time of update, preliminary data from a trial of treatment with sarilumab [100] have been announced; however, the pre-print or published manuscript was not available for analysis or inclusion to inform this recommendation.
+Additional research is needed to understand the efficacy of tocilizumab when taken at different times during the course of disease.
+For example, there are no data to guide recommendations in patient <18 years old at this time.
+In addition, future studies are needed to inform the generalizability of tocilizumab with different IL-6 receptor inhibitors for patients with COVID-19 (Table s2).
+At the time of update, preliminary data from a trial of treatment with sarilumab has been shared as a pre-print [96]; however, number of patients who received sarilumab is limited (n=45) and the published manuscript was not available for analysis or inclusion to inform this recommendation.
+Other studies of sarilumab have not been made available.